Radioactive Waste Management

 Storage is mostly in ponds at reactor sites, or occasionally at a central site.
 See later section below.

-If the used fuel is reprocessed, as is that from UK, French, Japanese and German reactors, HLW comprises highly-radioactive fission products and some transuranic elements with long-lived radioactivity.
+If the used fuel is reprocessed, as is that from UK, French, German, Japanese and Russian reactors, HLW comprises highly-radioactive fission products and some transuranic elements with long-lived radioactivity.
 These are separated from the used fuel, enabling the uranium and plutonium to be recycled.
 Liquid HLW from reprocessing must be solidified.
 The HLW also generates a considerable amount of heat and requires cooling.
 It is vitrified into borosilicate (Pyrex) glass, encapsulated into heavy stainless steel cylinders about 1.3 metres high and stored for eventual disposal deep underground.
 This material has no conceivable future use and is unequivocally waste.
 The hulls and end-fittings of the reprocessed fuel assemblies are compacted, to reduce volume, and usually incorporated into cement prior to disposal as ILW.
 France has two commercial plants to vitrify HLW left over from reprocessing oxide fuel, and there are also plants in the UK and Belgium.
 The capacity of these Western European plants is 2,500 canisters (1000 t) a year, and some have been operating for three decades.

 If used reactor fuel is not reprocessed, it will still contain all the highly radioactive isotopes, and then the entire fuel assembly is treated as HLW for direct disposal.
 It too generates a lot of heat and requires cooling.
 However, since it largely consists of uranium (with a little plutonium), it represents a potentially valuable resource and there is an increasing reluctance to dispose of it irretrievably.